Introduction

 - be in or above the school year when they will pass their fifth birthday

-- live more than 2 miles (primary) or 3 miles (secondary) from their school
+- live more than 2 miles (primary) or 3 miles (secondary) from their school, by the shortest available walking route.

 - be able to complete the journey in less than 45 minutes (primary) or 1 hour 15 minutes (secondary)

-If your child has a Education, Health and Care Plan (EHCP), please see transport for pupils with Special Educational needs.
+If your child has an Education, Health and Care Plan (EHCP), please see transport for pupils with Special Educational needs.

 Apply for school transport

 If your child is starting primary or secondary school in September for the first time and you believe they meet the above criteria, you will need to complete an application for transport assistance using the button below.
-In order to guarantee your child's arrangements are in place in time for September, please make sure you apply before the end of the summer term.
+To guarantee your child's arrangements are in place in time for September, please make sure you apply before the end of the summer term.

 You will receive information about bus allocation and a timetable with your child's bus pass.

-If you have read all the information and believe you need to complete an application form, please click the button below.
+If you have read all the information and believe you are eligible, please click the button below to apply.

 Spare seats